 You will need to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?

 Classes are taught through tutor explanation and demonstration, group and individual playing.
 Sessions will also include class discussion, aural skills and theoretical study.

 A regular practise routine is essential to make progress you will need to practise regularly outside class (ideally at least 20 minutes 4 times per week).

 Are there any other costs?
 Is there anything I need to bring?

 You will need your own Bb clarinet and supply of reeds, and please bring a pencil to class.

-We will be using Studies for Clarinet by Eva Perényi’ and 30 Jazz Influenced Studies for Clarinet, Grades 3-5 by Tom Jackson
+We will be using Studies for Clarinet by Eva Perényi’ all other studies and pieces will be provided by the tutor.

 Have you read our guide to local music shops and choosing instruments?
 Where to buy music and instruments This blog post lists some of our local music shops and gives specific advice on clarinets, pianos and more.